 Figure 1.
-A) The geographic location and a view of the sampling biotope in Ilomantsi.
+A) The geographic location in Finland and a view of the sampling biotope in Ilomantsi.
 Photo by Jaakko Pohjoismäki.
-B) Although the cell line used in this study originates from a killed specimen, fibroblasts can be isolated from e.g. ear clippings taken during tagging of animals for behavioral studies.
+B) A male mountain hare caught in the same region.
+Although the cell line used in this study originates from a killed specimen, fibroblasts can be isolated from sources such as ear clippings taken during tagging of animals for behavioral studies.
 Photo by Mervi Kunnasranta.
-C) The genome presented here was generated using the LT1 cell line, exhibiting a typical fibroblast morphology.
+C) Phase contrast microscopic image of the LT1 cell line used for the genome sequencing and assembly.
+The cells exhibit a typical fibroblast morphology.
+Photo by Steffi Goffart.

 Hi-C library preparation